Freight Shipping from Portland to Las Vegas

 How much does it cost to ship freight from Portland to Las Vegas?

-Full truckload (FTL) rates from Portland, OR to Las Vegas, NV currently range from $2,111-$2,602 for a standard dry van load over the 982-mile route.
+Full truckload (FTL) rates from Portland, OR to Las Vegas, NV currently range $2,111-$2,602 (roughly $2.16-$2.66 per mile over 982 miles).
 LTL shipments typically cost $740-$1,235 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Portland to Las Vegas?

-Standard FTL transit from Portland to Las Vegas is approximately 18 hrs by truck over 982 miles.
+Standard FTL transit from Portland to Las Vegas is approximately 18 hrs by truck over 982 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Union Pacific Brooklyn Yard to UP Las Vegas Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Portland to Las Vegas freight?